 2019 March Impacts

-Children's Health and Welfare
+Children's Health and Development

 By the Hand Club for Kids is a Chicago-based, after-school program that emphasizes academic excellence while nurturing the whole child.
 The Foundation granted $6,300 to By the Hand to fully fund a scholarship for one student for an entire year.
 In addition, the Foundation is proud to partner our donation with the $35,000 donated from First Trust Portfolios.
 FTP’s donation will fund 45 of the 90 children that have been added to the BTHC’s Moving Everest school.